evmts/tevm-monorepo/docs/src/content/docs/learn/clients/index.md

 - **Auto**: Automatically mines a block after every transaction.

 TEVM state does not update until blocks are mined.

+The following mining modes are planned to be added in future.
+Consider joining telegram if you have a use case that needs these mining modes now and we can help with workarounds in meantime and prioritize adding them sooner.

+- **Sync**: In this mode manually mined blocks are rebased on top of the forked chain as the network mines new blocks
+- **Gas**: In this mode blocks are mined whenever the block is full
+- **Interval**: In this mode blocks are mined on a time interval defaulting to 2s

 ### Using TEVM Over HTTP